-- (E) The Board of Appeals shall not grant a special exception unless and until:
+(E) The Board of Appeals shall not grant a special exception unless and until:

-- (1) A written application for a special exception is submitted indicating the section of this chapter under which the special exception is sought and stating the grounds on which it is requested; and
+(1) A written application for a special exception is submitted indicating the section of Chapter 1-19 of the Frederick County Code under which the special exception is sought and stating the grounds on which it is requested; and

-The Applicant references in the Justification Statement, appropriate sections of the Ordinance as they pertain to this request.
+In the Justification Statement, the Applicant has referenced appropriate sections of the Zoning Ordinance that pertain to this request.

-- (2) A public hearing has been held; and the Board had made a finding of fact that the special exception requested meets the general and specific requirements outlined in this section.
+(2) A public hearing has been held; and the Board had made a finding of fact that the special exception requested meets the general and specific requirements outlined in this section.

-The Applicant states that a Hearing with the (BOA) on this application has been scheduled for June 27, 2024.
+The Applicant states that a hearing with the BOA on this application was scheduled for June 27, 2024, and has been rescheduled to August 22, 2024.

-- (F) The grant of special exception may include approval of customary incidental accessory uses as reviewed and approved by the Zoning Administrator.
+(F) The grant of special exception may include approval of customary incidental accessory uses as reviewed and approved by the Zoning Administrator.